 - Has the parent made threats to take, keep, withhold, or hide the child?

 - Does the parent lack a financial reason to stay in the country, are they financially independent, able to work outside of the US, or is unemployed;

 - Facilitated the removal of the child from the US previously

-When no risk factors for international abductions exists courts will generally still include provisions in the final decree of divorce regarding the application and possession of a child’s passports.
-These provisions include language on what parent is able to apply for the passport, notifying the other parent about the application no later than 5 days after application, what parent has the right to maintain and possess the passports and the delivery requirements to the other parent, and written notice to the other parent about international travel and information requirements on the notice.
+When no risk factors for international abductions exist, courts will generally still include provisions in the final decree of divorce regarding the application and possession of a child’s passports.
+These provisions include language on what parent can apply for the visa, notifying the other parent about the application no later than five days after application, what parent has the right to maintain and possess the access and the delivery requirements to the other parent and written notice to the other parent about international travel and information requirements on the message.

 Violation of these passport provisions can lead to the other parent filing a Petition to Enforce by Contempt.
-This means they are requesting the party in violation to be held in jail or fined for not complying with the order.
+This means they request the party in breach to be held in jail or fined for not complying with the order.

 Protect the Children

 There have been many remedies to combat international child abductions.
 Protecting your child is the most important thing, and you should be aware of the aid the federal and state laws provide you.
 If you have remaining questions about international abduction or if you fear your children may be in danger of international abduction, please call our office to set up a FREE 30-minute consultation with one of our expert attorneys.
 Our attorneys understand that every family is unique, and we want to help serve and protect the children of our communities.
 I appreciate your attention to today’s blog.